qrpaper/qrpaper/README.md

 in those projects and will receive ongoing reward from the respective projects.

 ![](docs/img/economic_model.jpg)

+## RoadMap
+1. Publish the three core qrpaper(bitcoin, ethereum and ordinals)
+2. Build qp-dao and the core team to do crypto project research
+3. Help other crypto project to publish whitepaper on bitcoin
+4. waiting for more suggestions from community...

 ## Why bitcoin
 1. Bitcoin is the first blockchain, it is the chain with the highest degree of consensus and the highest security